tolees/lego/content/B0858FSSTG-com.md

 ---
 layout: post
-title: 'Discount of 20.01 % for LEGO Super Mario Whomp’s Lava Trouble Ex'
+title: 'Discount of 19.96 % for LEGO Super Mario Whomp’s Lava Trouble Ex'
-date: 2020-12-26 21:53:56
+date: 2021-01-04 13:38:36
 image: 'https://m.media-amazon.com/images/I/51pQfcyanAL._SL200_.jpg'
 comments: true
 category: ofertas
 author: ring
 slug: 'B0858FSSTG-com'
-actualPrice: 15.99 USD
+actualPrice: 16.0 USD
 currency: USD
-price: 15.99
+price: 16.0
 comparePrice: 19.99 USD
 prodname: 'LEGO Super Mario Whomp’s Lava Trouble Expansion Set 71364 Building Kit; Toy for Kids to Enhance Their Super Mario Adventures with Mario Starter Course  71360   New 2020  133 Pieces '
 country: 'com'
 flag: '🇺🇸'
 buyurl: 'https://www.amazon.com/dp/B0858FSSTG/?tag=tolees-20'
-descuento: '20.01'
+descuento: '19.96'
-average: '15.99'
+average: '19.447499999999998'
 ---

-You've got [LEGO Super Mario Whomp’s Lava Trouble Expansion Set 71364 Building Kit; Toy for Kids to Enhance Their Super Mario Adventures with Mario Starter Course  71360   New 2020  133 Pieces ](https://www.amazon.com/dp/B0858FSSTG/?tag=tolees-20) with a  20.01 % discount, with final price of 15.99 USD (original: 19.99 USD) at the following link:
+You've got [LEGO Super Mario Whomp’s Lava Trouble Expansion Set 71364 Building Kit; Toy for Kids to Enhance Their Super Mario Adventures with Mario Starter Course  71360   New 2020  133 Pieces ](https://www.amazon.com/dp/B0858FSSTG/?tag=tolees-20) with a  19.96 % discount, with final price of 16.0 USD (original: 19.99 USD) at the following link:

 [![LEGO Super Mario Whomp’s Lava Trouble Ex](https://m.media-amazon.com/images/I/51pQfcyanAL._SL200_.jpg)](https://www.amazon.com/dp/B0858FSSTG/?tag=tolees-20)

 ℹ️:

-- Heat up the competitive LEGO Super Mario action with Whomp’s Lava Trouble Expansion Set (71364).
-This modular LEGO Super Mario playset features a sliding platform, Whomp figure guarding a P Switch (found only in this set!) and a brick-built, shell-shaped system to topple the Lava Bubble figure.
-Its the ideal gift toy for kids who own the LEGO Mario figure found in the Adventures with Mario Starter Course (71360).
-The free LEGO Super Mario app has intuitive Instructions PLUS, featuring cool
+- Measuring over 3” (8.5cm) high, 8.5” (22cm) wide and 6.5” (16.5cm) deep in its basic formation, this module can be rebuilt and combined with the Starter Course and other Expansion Sets in multivarious ways
+- The player can build their own challenging course with a sliding platform for LEGO Mario (figure not included) to balance on, Whomp and Lava Bubble figures, and the P Switch, which is found only in this set
+- Kids can create an action-packed new level to add to their LEGO Super Mario Adventures with Mario Starter Course and compete against friends with this Whomp’s Lava Trouble Expansion Set (71364)
+- This 133-piece, creative LEGO toy playset makes a fun birthday or holiday gift for kids aged 6 and up to add to their Adventures with Mario Starter Course (71360), inspiring them to build and customize their own levels
+- Kids will love seeing and hearing the different ways LEGO Mario reacts as he encounters each enemy and earns a shower of digital coins for doing tricks after defeating the Whomp and activating the P Switch

 [Check the deal!!](https://www.amazon.com/dp/B0858FSSTG/?tag=tolees-20)